 Strengths of the strategy:

-Robustness: The strategy is using 4 filters to pick the best time to trade.
+Robustness.
+The strategy uses 4 filters to pick the best time to trade.
 It is higher than average in our strategies; this is one point to deduct from the general note.
-But on the other hand, the strategy was successfully tested on the S&P500 and Russell 1000 indices, achieving a maximum of 17'694 and 20'971 trades respectively.
+But on the other hand, the strategy was also successfully tested on the Nasdaq 100 and Russell 1000 indices.

 Summary